NCB Foundation LP Banner 2025 Rebranded

 To apply for a grant from the Northwest Community Bank Foundation applicants must be:

-• A registered 501(c) 3 organization that demonstrates significant local Municipalities will be considered.
+• A registered 501(c) 3 organization that demonstrates significant local Municipalities will be considered for programs or expenditures outside the realm of municipal responsibilities.

 • An organization whose mission or services align with Northwest Community Bank’s investment focus